SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 ### 1.1.4 Add User and Group

-Next you will need to add a new `user` and `group` to the UAA Server database.
+Next, you need to add a new `user` and `group` to the UAA Server database.

-Do *not* change the group name: `testgroup` as that is used for policy based authorization in the quick start sample.
-Of course you can change the username and password to anything you would like.
+Do *not* change the group name, `testgroup`, as that is used for policy based authorization in the quick start sample.
+You can change the username and password to anything you like.
+The following commands show how to add a test group, add a user, add the user to the test group:

 ```bash
 > # Add group `testgroup`